Cape Breton Island

 Meet your professional driver for a private airport transfer.

 2012 is the 100th Anniversary of the sinking of the Titanic.
 Departing from your hotel, today's private tour with driver and guide encompasses all aspects of Halifax's connection to the sinking of the Titanic, including the historic pier from which cable ships were dispatched to pick up victims, the churches, temporary morgue sites, and Fairview Cemetery, where rows of gravestones mark the final resting place of 121 victims.
 Immerse yourself in history at the Maritime Museum of the Atlantic, which houses an excellent permanent exhibit on the disaster, including photographs, wooden artifacts and the only intact Titanic deck chair in the world.
 Compare the details of this devastating event to the Halifax Explosion which occurred just five years later.
 The result of a collision between the Imo and the Mont Blanc, a French munitions ship, the explosion leveled the north end of Halifax, and killed or injured thousands.
 But most importantly, learn of the compassionate relief effort displayed by the world to help this city and its inhabitants overcome their instant and tragic loss, and rebuild their lives.
-Return to hotel.
+Your tour concludes with a transfer back to your hotel.

 Meet your driver and guide at the hotel and board your transportation along the Lighthouse Route, to take in the picture-perfect scenery of the South Shore.
 You will arrive approximately 45 minutes later at Peggy’s Cove, which has been an artists’ and explorers’ paradise for well over 150 years.
 This village is located right on the rugged Atlantic shoreline, standing on solid rock above the crashing surf.
 The coastline is famous for pirates, shipwrecks, rumrunning and sunsets.
 Your guide will take you on a walking tour of the moody cove and village, featuring the weather worn fishing shacks (complete with colourful buoys and lobster traps) still used by local fishermen, and awe-inspiring rock formations that have been carved out by the glaciers of the last Ice Age.
 You will also view the famous sculpture created by local resident William deGarthe, a beautiful granite carving which depicts the life and people of the area.
 Afterwards have time to wander the rocks, before rejoining your transportation.
 Enjoy lunch at the Old Fish Factory (not included) located above the Fisheries Museum of the Atlantic.
 This museum contains excellent displays on the history of the commercial fishing industry from the days of sail to modern times.
 Guests may also wish to tour the shops and galleries found on Main Street.
 At the end of your tour you will return to your hotel in Halifax.
 Your tour includes, private vehicle/driver, Peggy Cove visit and admission to the Fisheries Museum of the Atlantic.